hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ## Begin Migration

-Now that the linux instance has been booted into the correct Linux environment, you're ready to begin the migration process.
+Now that the instance has been booted into the correct Linux environment, you're ready to begin the migration process.

-~> NOTE: The migration process will render the AMI-based installation inoperable.
+~> **Note:** The migration process will render the AMI-based installation inoperable.
 Be sure to back up RDS before beginning.

 Schedule downtime for the installation and do not continue until that downtime period has